Yudistir4/tank-battle-threejs/README.md

 ### Multiplayer Emphasis

-Game mendukung hingga 4 pemain dengan sinkronisasi real-time menggunakan **Playroomkit**.
-Minimal 2 pemain diperlukan untuk gameplay kompetitif.
+The game supports up to 4 players with real-time synchronization using **Playroomkit**.
+A minimum of 2 players is required for competitive gameplay.

 ### Kill-Death Ranking System

-Sistem ini memantau performa pemain, mencatat jumlah kill dan death, serta mengupdate leaderboard secara real-time.
+This system monitors player performance, tracking kills and deaths, and updating the leaderboard in real time.

 ### Custom Map Design

-Map dirancang menggunakan **Blender** dan memanfaatkan aset dari [Quaternius](https://quaternius.com/).
+Maps are crafted using **Blender** and utilize assets from [Quaternius](https://quaternius.com/).

 ### Realistic Game Mechanics

-Mekanik menembak, ledakan, dan gerakan tank dirancang dengan fisika yang akurat menggunakan **Rapier**.
+Shooting, explosions, and tank movements are designed with accurate physics using **Rapier**.

 ### Optimized Rendering

-Rendering yang efisien menggunakan kombinasi **React Three Fiber** dan utilities dari Drei.
+Efficient rendering is achieved using **React Three Fiber** and utilities from Drei.

 ---

 ## **Current Limitations**

-- **Responsiveness:** Beberapa elemen UI belum sepenuhnya responsif di perangkat kecil.
+- **Responsiveness:** Some UI elements are not fully responsive on smaller devices.
-- **Performance Optimization:** Perlu pengoptimalan lebih lanjut untuk perangkat dengan spesifikasi rendah.
+- **Performance Optimization:** Further optimization is needed for devices with lower specifications.
-- **Feature Expansion:** Potensi penambahan fitur seperti kustomisasi tank atau map tambahan untuk variasi gameplay.
+- **Feature Expansion:** Potential to add features like tank customization or additional maps for more varied gameplay.

 ---

 ## **Conclusion**

-Tank Battle 3D Game menawarkan pengalaman multiplayer kompetitif yang menarik dengan desain map khusus dan mekanik realistis.
-Namun, beberapa aspek seperti **responsiveness**, **optimasi performa**, dan **pengembangan fitur baru** perlu ditingkatkan untuk mencapai potensi penuh game ini.
+Tank Battle 3D Game offers an engaging multiplayer experience with competitive gameplay, custom-designed maps, and realistic mechanics.
+However, aspects like **responsiveness**, **performance optimization**, and **new feature development** need improvement to realize the game’s full potential.

 ---